dsfloripa/challenges/README.md

 # challenges

-Data challenges from and for the community
+Data challenges from and for the community.